alsuren/cargo-ngrok/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    404s           list requests for turning into new handlers (TODO) 500s           list requests for turning into regression tests (TODO) develop        run your project with tracing (TODO) help           Prints this message or the help of the given subcommand(s) new-handler    make a new route handler from the latest 404 error (TODO) new-test       make a regression test from the latest 500 error (TODO) replay-404     replay the latest 404 error (TODO) replay-500     replay the latest 500 error (TODO)
+    404s           list requests for turning into new handlers 500s           list requests for turning into regression tests develop        run your project with tracing (TODO) help           Prints this message or the help of the given subcommand(s) new-handler    make a new route handler from the latest 404 error new-test       make a regression test from the latest 500 error replay-404     replay the latest 404 error (TODO) replay-500     replay the latest 500 error (TODO)